daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 An asset is anything that helps a character with a task, such as having a really good crowbar when trying to force open a door or being in a rainstorm when trying to put out a fire.
 Appropriate assets vary from task to task.
 The perfect awl might help when woodworking, but it won't make a dance performance much better.
 An asset usually eases a task by one step.
 Assets can never ease a task by more than two steps---any more than two steps from assets don't count.

+> [!NOTE]
-(The important thing to remember is that a skill can reduce the difficulty by no more than two steps, and assets can reduce the difficulty by no more than two steps, regardless of the situation.
-Thus, no task's difficulty will ever be reduced by more than four steps without using Effort.)
+> The important thing to remember is that a skill can reduce the difficulty by no more than two steps, and assets can reduce the difficulty by no more than two steps, regardless of the situation.
+Thus, no task's difficulty will ever be reduced by more than four steps without using Effort.

 ### Effort